 Are you a conscious driver that never gets into accidents or spills something on the head unit?
-Then the audio system will last for many years, if not decades.
-With that said, it’s recommended to replace it with a new in-dash unit and speakers every 5–6 years.
-This way, the stock system will pay for itself.
+Then, the audio system will last many years, if not decades.
+With that said, replacing it with a new in-dash unit and speakers every 5–6 years is recommended.
+That way, the stock system will pay for itself.
 Plus, the new equipment will, indeed, be worth it, as the technology will have enough time to improve.

 And what do the most common signs of a malfunctioning audio system look like?
-These include distortion, noises, low volume levels, poor range, and malfunctioning speakers.
-If you’re experiencing any of these issues, that means it’s time to pay a mechanic a visit.
+They include distortion, noises, low volume levels, poor range, and malfunctioning speakers.
+If you’re experiencing any of these issues, it’s time to pay a mechanic a visit.
 They’ll either fix the problem or suggest investing in an aftermarket system.
-A quick note: if you want the speakers to last, don’t go above 70%–80% on the volume level.
+If you want the speakers to last, don’t go above 70%–80% on the volume level.

 If we’re talking about the factory audio system, a standard auto policy will cover vandalism, theft, and damage in an accident.
-To be 100% sure that the expenses will be covered, opt for a collision (damage protection) or comprehensive coverage (vandalism, nature, and theft).
-Do keep in mind, though, that none of these insurances will pay a single penny if the audio equipment is aftermarket.
+To be 100% sure that the expenses will be covered, purchase collision (damage protection) or comprehensive coverage (vandalism, nature, and theft).
+Do keep in mind, though, that none of these policies will pay a single penny if the audio equipment is aftermarket.

-The reason: it falls into the category of “modified auto systems”.
-To get coverage for a third-party head unit or speakers, you’ll need car sound system insurance.
-We’d only recommend buying it if you got a really expensive sound system.
+The reason: it falls into the category of “modified auto systems.”
+You’ll need car sound system insurance to get coverage for a third-party head unit or speakers.
+We’d only recommend buying it if you have a really expensive sound system.
 Otherwise, the insurance might cost more than the actual equipment, making it a waste of money.

 And what about an auto warranty?
 Will it cover the factory equipment?
 The answer is yes, it will.
 Most bumper-to-bumper warranties do include the speakers and head unit that come built into the car.
 As for an aftermarket system, most likely, it will be protected by a manufacturer’s warranty.
 Make sure to check this before you commit to the kit.
 Can’t find the info on a website?
 Get in contact with customer support.

 You don’t have to be an audiophile to appreciate a top-notch sound system.
-Even if you only listen to the radio and watch videos, high-fidelity speakers and a decent receiver will, most certainly, make a difference.
+Even if you only listen to the radio and watch videos, high-fidelity speakers and a decent receiver will most certainly make a difference.
 The same is true for an amp and subwoofer.
-Today, we talked about the cost of installing a new audio system in 2022.
+Today, we discussed the cost of installing a new audio system.

-We also covered additional expenses, the labor cost, and more.
+We also covered additional expenses, labor costs, and more.
 While this won’t be the cheapest visit to an auto shop, it will be money well spent.
 So, go over our guide again to memorize the prices, get some quotes and estimates from local mechanics, and only then pay for the job.
-This way, you’ll be able to get the best deal!
+That way, you’ll be able to get the best deal!